 For the definition of a veering triangulation as used on this webpage, see the paper Veering triangulations admit strict angle structures by Hodgson, Rubinstein, Segerman and Tillmann.

-The code we used to generate the census below was based on a previous census generating program written by my master's student Andreas Giannopoulos.
+The code we used to generate the census below is part of our repository Veering.
+The relevant code for the census is here.
+This script is based on a previous census generating program written by my master's student Andreas Giannopoulos.

 The census